BurnOutTrader/fund-forge/README.md

 The current repo is likely to receive a lot of changes and updates, some things will break or be completely overhauled, I recently conducted a major refactor to go from synchronous communication with the data server to using a callback system so much of the functionality, like charting etc is temporarily broken.
 I am prone to doing a major overhaul to add a new feature or improve the design, since we are not ready for live trading this shouldn't be an issue.

+If you want to work on Rithmic Api, you will need to apply for your own dev kit and credentials from rithmic, you will also need to complete the rithmic conformance procedure, since fund forge is not a company each user must do this and create their own unique app name to pass conformance. please contact [rithmic](https://yyy3.rithmic.com/?page_id=17).
+The skeleton of my initial rithmic api is [here](https://github.com/BurnOutTrader/ff_rithmic_api) inside the ff_standard_lib there is another rithmic api object which uses the aforementioned project as a dependency (already included in cargo.toml as a git link)

 ## Warning
 Please do not launch your data server on a public address, despite using Tls it is currently suitable for private local host only.
 I am not a professional software developer.